Zapier | Set Up

 Window_and_Home___Zapier.png

-• Under the "App" field, search for and select the "SalesRabbit" app in the text field box.
+• Under the "App" field in the first step, search for and select the "SalesRabbit" app.

 Window_and_New_Zap___Zapier.png